How to Start Investing in Stocks in India: A Complete Beginner's Guide

 How are stock profits taxed in India?

 Equity (stocks held over 1 year): 12.5% LTCG tax on gains above ₹1.25 lakh per year.
 Held under 1 year: 20% STCG.
 Dividends: taxable at slab rate.
-Use our Income Tax Calculator to estimate the impact.
+See our capital gains tax guide for details, or use our Income Tax Calculator to estimate the impact.

 What are the brokerage fees in India?